NetJet

 NetJet was derived from the ExpressO Java Server designed and developed by Charles T. ("Chuck") Russell the founder of Innovative Desktop Inc. a Delaware corporation acquired by Peak Technologies in June, 1996.
 ExpressO was the first widely distributed, commercially available java application server.

 NetJet features provided better response time and enhanced download speeds for web browsers by performing work in the background.
-NetJet caused a stir in the World Wide Web community in December 1996 when CNET magazine wrote: "Web accelerators--one of the hottest tools on the Internet--are supposed to make life easier for Net surfers, but they are causing some headaches for Web site operators."
+NetJet drew interest from the World Wide Web community in December 1996 when CNET magazine wrote: "Web accelerators--one of the hottest tools on the Internet--are supposed to make life easier for Net surfers, but they are causing some headaches for Web site operators."
 At that time link prefetching was causing a number of HTTP requests to be delivered to each website the browser visited.
 While this increased browsing speed for the user it did cause web server traffic to be magnified, much to the concern of website administrators.

 NetJet paved the way for commercial Java technologies and may be considered notable because of the following: